catapult-project/catapult/CONTRIBUTING.md

 ```

 In order to be able to land patches, you will most likely need to update the
-`origin` remote in your catapult checkout to point directly to this GitHub
+`origin` remote in your catapult checkout to point directly to this
 repository.
 You can do this by executing the following command inside the
 catapult folder (third_party/catapult):